 For detailed information about how SSO operates, see How Active Directory SSO Works.

-For information about how user authentication works on the Firebox, see:
+For information about how user authentication works on the Firebox, go to:

 - About User Authentication